 - 2. Open an image from the SPOT database. - a.
 From the Database menu, select Search.
 The Database Search window appears.
 Do not enter any search conditions at this point. - b.
-In the Show Results as box, select Thumbnails. - c.
+In the Send Results to box, select Thumbnail Window. - c.
 Click on Search.
 The search results display. - d.
 Click on the John Rowland colon thumbnail to open a database image to report on. - 3.
 Open the SPOT Sample Report.
 From the File menu, select Open Report.
 The Open window appears for you to select the file.
-The file path and name for the SPOT sample report is C:\Spotcam\sampleDBreport.rpt.
+The file path and name for the SPOT sample report is C:\Spotcam\reports\sampleDBreport.rpt.